Anchor text is an integral part of any SEO strategy.

 When it comes to optimization, less is usually more.

-There are two questions you should ask yourself when coming up with the right anchors to use:
+Now, there are two questions you should ask yourself when coming up with the right anchors to use:

 - How can I describe the linked page using only a few words?